bccbass/WebserverParentFolder/README.md

 - [**Python-dotenv**](https://pypi.org/project/python-dotenv/)
-    Python-dotenv reads key-value pairs from the .env file, allowing the app to encapsulate sensitive information thereby protecting the integrity of the app from malicious actors.
+    Python-dotenv reads key-value pairs from the .env file, allowing the app to access this data through the environ module.
+This helps to encapsulate sensitive information, protecting the integrity of the app from malicious actors.

 </br>